Silverload

-Silverload is a 1995 graphic adventure video game developed by Millennium Interactive and published by Psygnosis in Europe and Vic Tokai in North America.
+Silverload is a graphic adventure video game developed by Millennium Interactive and published in 1995 by Psygnosis in Europe and Vic Tokai in North America.
 The player controls, via a first person perspective, a Wild West cowboy as he ventures into a haunted town in order to save a child that was taken from his parents.
-The U.S. Entertainment Software Rating Board gave the game a "M" rating for its graphic violence, blood and gore, and bits of profanity.
-The game was released for the personal computer in Europe, and the original PlayStation edition was given an international release.
+The U.S. Entertainment Software Rating Board gave the game a "M" rating for its graphic violence, blood and gore, and profanity.
+Silverload was released for MS-DOS in Europe and the original PlayStation edition released internationally.

 Plot

 In 1879, a half-Native American bounty hunter known as "The Gunslinger" is hired by a travelling settler to rescue his son, Ben, who was kidnapped by supernatural raiders.
 Following the raiders' trail, the Gunslinger arrives in Silverload, a mysterious silver mining town that the settlers had previously visited.
 In the town's hotel, he meets Leo Remmington, an archeologist hired by the town; Leo explains that his partner, Carl Whitehead, believed the town to be cursed and has now disappeared.
 Meanwhile, the Sheriff is ordered by Silverload's Preacher to find Whitehead, and eliminate the Gunslinger.

 The Gunslinger goes on to explore the town the next day, gathering items, meeting the townsfolk and having more strange encounters.
 In the tavern, he meets Sheila, the Sheriff's mistress, who offers her assistance in saving Ben.
 In an abandoned blacksmith's shop, he comes across Carl Whitehead, slowly losing his mind and undergoing transformation into a vampire.
 The Gunslinger manages to subdue Whitehead with a bucket of pig's blood, allowing him to flee; reading his journal, he learns that the archeologists were hired to remove the Native American remains underneath the hotel, before Whitehead was infected by one of the townsfolk while exploring.

 Entering the town hall, the Gunslinger witnesses the Mayor's transformation into a werewolf.
 Reading his journal, he learns that the Mayor, Sheriff and Preacher orchestrated the massacre of a nearby Native American tribe.
 The sole survivor of the massacre, a Native shaman, then cursed the townsfolk to be unable to leave Silverload and transform into monstrous creatures harmed by silver; in response, the Preacher formed The Order, a satanic cult seeking the means by which to escape the town.
 By examining the remains underneath the hotel, the Gunslinger acquires a skull holding a Native spirit, which asks to be buried at a shrine.
 At the graveyard, the Gunslinger discovers the bodies of his adoptive parents; the spirit explains that they were killed by the Sheriff while they were visiting Silverload, and the Gunslinger swears vengeance.